jpjax/Hello-World/README.md

 # Hello-World
-This is my first Git Repository
+hellow-World is traditionally first assignment in all programming languages, or any new tool you learn for the first time.